Ability (manhwa): Mase

 Mase is a mysterious character running the Hon.
 He acts as a protector to Su-Jin Ji, the head of Hon.
 He seems very strict and tries to keep a stable relationship between Hon and Atran.
 Yet he did not know about Atran's ulterior motive of attacking Hon if it weren't for Sa-Ryun taking away their focus and making Atran focus on him instead.
 Mase decided to use Han Yu-Hwa as bait to lure out Sa-Ryun before, because he found out they were connected after Yu-Hwa used Sa-ryuns spheres to defeat some Anothers who were about to kill Un.
 Mase was willing to give both Sa-Ryun and Han Yu-Hwa to Atran to avoid a conflict with Atran.
-After Sa-Ryun's fight with Lector (it isn't sure if Mase was watching until the end to dive in and snatch away Lector's orb), he dove in to fight the heavily wounded Sa-Ryun and to capture him.
+After Sa-Ryun's fight with Lector (it is not sure if Mase was watching until the end to dive in and snatch away Lector's orb), he dove in to fight the heavily wounded Sa-Ryun and to capture him.
 Yet during this fight, Lectors orb got absorbed by Han Yu-Hwa, making both Mase and Sa-Ryun stop fighting.
-That's when Sa-Ryun explained why he was being chased by Atran being him having killed the heir of Atran's ruler.
-It was all to prevent them getting their hands on the Pandora's box, which Mase didn't seem to know about.
+That is when Sa-Ryun explained why he was being chased by Atran being him having killed the heir of Atran's ruler.
+It was all to prevent them getting their hands on the Pandora's box, which Mase did not seem to know about.
 Until the end Mase is an overpowered character who seems to be able to hold his own, even with Atran's top Anothers.